 It is necessary to file a FAFSA each year.
-Priority consideration will be given to students who apply by April 1 prior to the fall term.
+Priority consideration will be given to students who apply by April 1 prior to the Fall term.

 - 1. Complete the FAFSA as soon after January 1 as possible. - 2.
 Make sure the appropriate signatures are on all forms. - 3.
 Review all data before submitting the FAFSA.
 Check the student's Social Security number and birth date.
-ESTIMATED tax data may be used, but it is preferred that taxes be completed before filing the FAFSA, when possible. - 4.
-Mail the FAFSA in the attached envelope. - 5.
-If the student will be filing the FAFSA by using the internet, it may be necessary to print the signature page and mail it to:
+ESTIMATED tax data may be used, but it is preferred that tax returns be completed before filing the FAFSA, when possible. - 4.
+Submit the FAFSA online. - 5.
+When filing the FAFSA by using the internet, it may be necessary to print the signature page and mail it to:

-Federal Student Aid Programs P.O.
-Box 4008.
-Mt.
-Vernon, IL 62864-8608.
+Federal Student Aid Programs

+P.O.
+Box 4008, Mt.
+Vernon, IL 62864-8608